Cromwell Community College; an Active Learning Trust school

 We’re looking for applications from people who are motivated to work with children in order to help them achieve their very best.

-We also think it’s helpful to be resilient,
+We also think it’s helpful to be resilient, hard-working, inquisitive and have a good sense of humour.

 In addition to your degree and GCSEs in English and maths, you’ll need to complete a DBS check and will need to be in good general health.